The Nut (film): Cast

-Frank Campeau, Jeanne Carpenter, Charles Chaplin, Mary Pickford and Charles Stevens appear uncredited in the movie, although Pickford and Chaplin are mentioned in advertisements.
+Frank Campeau, Jeanne Carpenter, Charlie Chaplin, Mary Pickford and Charles Stevens appear uncredited in the movie, although Pickford and Chaplin are mentioned in advertisements.

 Fairbanks biographer Jeffrey Vance disputes the claims of many film historians that Charlie Chaplin appears in the film.
 "It is clearly a Chaplin imitator, not Chaplin himself, who appears briefly in the party sequence wearing the Tramp costume."